Askinsky Historical and Local Lore Museum

 About museum

-In 1961 the Askinsky Historical and Local History Museum was established, gathering a large number of exhibits thanks to the efforts of the community.
-Unfortunately, following a building accident in 1989 the museum was closed.
-All exhibits were moved to auxiliary premises, and many of them disappeared or were damaged.
-Due to financial difficulties the museum did not operate for almost fifteen years.
-In 2005, thanks to the administration of Askinsky District and the National Museum of the Republic of Bashkortostan, a decision was made to restore the museum.
-It was opened in rented premises on the second floor of the District House of Culture (RDK).
+In 1961 the Askinsky Historical and Local Lore Museum was established; it collected a large number of exhibits thanks to the efforts of the local community.
+Unfortunately, after the building was damaged in an accident in 1989, the museum was closed.
+All exhibits were moved to storage rooms, and many of them disappeared or were damaged.
+Due to financial problems, the museum did not operate for almost fifteen years.
+In 2005, thanks to the administration of the Askinsky District and the National Museum of the Republic of Bashkortostan, a decision was made to restore the museum.
+It was opened in a rented space on the second floor of the District House of Culture (RDK).
 Directors, local historians and teachers made a significant contribution to this effort.
-Today the Askinsky Historical and Local History Museum does not have a permanent exhibition, but it remains active, preserving national traditions and fostering respect for the history of the native land.
-The museum's collection comprises more than 5,000 items in the main and auxiliary holdings, which are constantly being supplemented with new exhibits.
-A district Society of Local Historians also operates at the museum, conducting research into the region's history.
+Today the Askinsky Historical and Local Lore Museum does not have a permanent exhibition, but it leads an active life, preserving national traditions and fostering respect for the history of the native land.
+The museum houses more than 5,000 items in its main and auxiliary collections, which are constantly being supplemented with new exhibits.
+The museum also hosts a District Society of Local Historians that conducts research into the region's history.